 "Hui-k'o, the Second Patriarch of Zen passed on the bowl and robe to his successor, the Third Patriarch, Seng-ts'an, signifying the Transmission of the Dharma.
 Hui-k'o, who had received the seal of approval from Bodhidharma himself, then went everywhere drinking and carousing around like a wildman and partaking in the offerings of the brothel districts.
 When people asked how he could do such a thing, being a Patriarch of the Zen school and all, he would respond with: 'What business is it of yours?'"

-Melting away any overlay of dualistic nature --- quasi-innate or implied --- in 'mind' on onehand, 'body transformation' on the other, Hempel, in an article titled The Rotten Root, and bearing his byline, clearly imparts a deep level of understanding.
+Melting away any overlay of dualistic nature --- quasi-innate or implied --- in 'mind' on onehand, 'body transformation' on the other, Hempel, in an article titled The Rotten Root, of which you have to scroll down the page to find, but of which bears his byline, clearly imparts a deep level of understanding.
 Although not aimed toward the author of Cyber-Sangha specifically, of the Awakening or Enlightenment experience generally, Hempel writes:

 "This experience is the development of direct knowledge or immediate awareness.
 Unfortunately it is very common to develop 'over-exuberant heroics,' meaning that a person becomes very excited about their new exalted state, they become attached to the powers and lose focus of the nondualist principles that the powers are derived from.
 At this stage the person wants to tell everyone about their 'awakening' experience and wants to act out on their powers when instead this is the time of the greatest need for continuing to focus on the nondualism source, to focus on the macrocosm within.
 Also at this stage, beside the problem of getting too excited and out of balance from attachment to the powers, it is also very easy to become scared."(see)